AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-video-reference/c-html5-video-viewer-20-customizingviewer/r-html5-viewer-customize-emailshare.md

 The Close button tool tip and the dialog box title can be localized.
 See [Localization of user interface elements](../../../c-html5-s7-aem-asset-viewers/c-html5-video-reference/r-html5-video-viewer-20-localization.md#concept-1d5ca2d8480f4064a51eddba13940aad) for more information.

-Example - to set up dialog header with padding, 24 x 17 pixels icon, bold 16 pt title and 28 x 28 pixels close button positioned 2 pixels from the top and 2 pixels from the right of dialog container:
+Example - To set up dialog header with padding, 24 x 17 pixels icon, bold 16 point title, and 28 x 28 pixels close button.
+And finally, position it two pixels from the top and two pixels from the right of dialog container:

 ```
 .s7videoviewer .s7emaildialog .s7dialogheader {